Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Introduction

-To this end, we consider a molecule under the pseudo Jahn-Teller effect~\cite{bersuker2006JahnTeller,bersuker20Jahn}, where the coupling between an electronic translation and rotation are mediated by the nuclear vibrational degrees of freedom.
+For our purpose, we consider a molecule under the pseudo Jahn-Teller effect~\cite{bersuker2006JahnTeller,bersuker20Jahn}, where the coupling between an electronic translation and rotation is mediated by the nuclear vibrational degrees of freedom.
 The Hamiltonian that includes the electron-nuclear coupling and the SOC satisfies the time-reversal symmetry.
 This symmetry confirms that the up-spin and the down-spin states are degenerate forming a Kramers pair.
-This degenerate pair can be separated from each other by its translational direction, which is made possible by the pseudo Jahn-Teller coupling.
-Consequently, the chiral molecule acts as the spin-filter by selecting the direction of electron translation.
-In this Letter, we will demonstrate that the performance of this chiral spin-filter is determined critically by the spin-selective transmission probability.
-In this model, angular momentum (AM) quantum numbers play crucial role in obtaining quite large efficiency insensitive to the SOC strength.
+The member of this degenerate pair can be separated from each other by its translational direction, which is made possible by the pseudo Jahn-Teller coupling.
+Consequently, the chiral molecule acts as the spin filter by introducing the spin-selective electron injection from an external source, which is distinct from the spin polarizing effect during propagation in the molecule.
+The coexistence of the SOC and the (pseudo) Jahn-Teller coupling has an intricate effect on the existence of the orbital degeneracy or the conical intersection~\cite{streltsov20JahnTeller,wang19Hamiltonian}.
+However, this is essentially irrelevant to the spin-filtering effect proposed in this paper.
+We further demonstrate that the performance of this chiral spin filter is determined critically by the spin-selective transmission probability.
+In this model, angular-momentum (AM) quantum numbers play a crucial role in obtaining quite large efficiency insensitive to the SOC strength.

+The remaining part of this paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the model Hamiltonian of a chiral molecule which belong to the point group $\mathrm{C}_3$.
+In Sec.~\ref{sec:spin_filter}, we propose the spin-filtering mechanism of the chiral molecule based on the classification of eigenstates by the AM and discuss its condition in Sec.~\ref{sec:spinless}.
+In Sec.~\ref{sec:nuclear}, we mention the nuclear vibrational role in the efficient spin filtering.
+Section~\ref{sec:conclusion} is devoted to the concluding remarks.